Quantile tomography: using quantiles with multivariate data

-However, rather with this rather technical detail, we would like to conclude this section more substantively by expressing our opinion that quantiles of certain functions of variables (in particular, linear combinations) may provide a valuable information about multivariate data, and that plotting the corresponding (directional) quantile lines is an appealing way to present this information---in particular, to indicate how the quantiles divide the data.
+Rather than this technical detail, however, the more important outcome of our exploration is that quantiles of certain functions of variables (in particular, linear combinations) may provide valuable information about multivariate data.
+Focusing on linear combinations, we realize that it is sufficient to look exclusively at projections; any other linear combination is a multiple of a projection, and the quantile of a multiple is the multiple of the quantile.
+In other words, we believe that insights about data can be obtained by looking at the directional quantiles.